 - Is it possible to have different cryptocurrencies in a free market?

 - The maximalist that is not such, or “yes bitcoin, because it is rare, but it is not necessary to be libertarian”

 - Can there be different protocols for exchanging value without a reliable third party competing with each other?

 - The fundamental characteristics of a basic trustless protocol

 - Do you want your personal currency (aka cryptocurrency)?
 Here it is.

 When Satoshi created Bitcoin, he/she/they probably didn’t foresee such an organic evolution of the system; therefore unfortunately he/she/they has/have called the protocol in the same way as the asset traded on it.

-So we have Bitcoin, intended as a protocol base layer, and bitcoin (in lower case) as an “asset” – let’s call it that for convenience – scarce, exchanged between the participants.
+So we have Bitcoin, intended as a protocol base layer, and bitcoin (in lower case) as a scarce “asset” – let’s call it like this for convenience – exchanged between the participants.

 With the birth of the first altcoins the problem arose: